-Part of a campaign called Barcelona posa’t guapa (Barcelona get pretty) the mural was painted in 1992 during the in the run up to the Olympic games.
+Part of a campaign called Barcelona posa’t guapa (Barcelona get pretty) the mural was painted in 1992 in the run-up to the Olympic games.

 About the artist

 Their earliest works include The Canuts fresco and The Lyonnaise mural which were both painted in Lyon city centre.
 To date, they have created more than 700 projects in cities as far afield as Mexico City, Berlin, Shanghai and Paris, Quebec and of course Barcelona.

 As is the case with Barcelona Balconies, the subject of their murals is normally connected to the history and heritage of the city where they are located.

 The mural is located at Carrer dels Enamorats 5 overlooking Plaça Pablo Neruda in the l’Eixample neighbourhood.